irmantastam/vite-vue-ssg/README.md

-# Vue SPA vs SSR vs SSG vs ISR examples
+# Vite + Vue SSG example

-A simple house plant tracker app made with [Contentful](https://contentful.com) and [Vue.js](https://vuejs.org/), based on: [Contentful Vue Starter](https://github.com/contentful/starter-vue-tracker).
+A simple house plant tracker app made with [Contentful](https://contentful.com) and [Vue.js](https://vuejs.org/), based on [Contentful Vue Starter](https://github.com/contentful/starter-vue-tracker).

-This is an example repo to showcase the different rendering techniques of Vue app, such as:
+This is a Static Site Generation (SSG) example Vue app.

-- Single-Page Application (SPA).
-- Server-Side Rendering (SSR).
-- Static Site Generation (SSG).
-- Incremental Static Regeneration (ISR).
+It utilises Vercel serverless function to be used as API endpoint `/api/plants`.

+Data is fetched and static assets are prerendered on build.

 ## Features